mcamara/laravel-localization/README.md

 </form>
 ```

-Alternativly, one may simple put the `post` route outside the `Route::group`

 ### MethodNotAllowedHttpException

-If you do not localize your post url, then it gets redirected as a get request.
+If you do not localize your post url and use a redirect middleware,
+then the post request gets redirected as a get request.
 If you have not defined such a get route, you will cause this exception.

-To localize your post url see [POST is not working](#post-is-not-working)
+To localize your post url see the example in [POST is not working](#post-is-not-working).

 ### Validation message is only in default locale

-This also happens if you did not localuze your post url.
+This also happens if you did not localize your post url.
 If you don't localize your post url, the default locale is set while validating,
-and when returning it shows the validation message in default locale.
+and when returning to `back()` it shows the validation message in default locale.

-To localize your post url see [POST is not working](#post-is-not-working)
+To localize your post url see the example in [POST is not working](#post-is-not-working).

 ## Testing

 During the test setup, the called route is not yet known.
 This means no language can be set.
-When a request is made during a test, this results in a 404 - without the prefix set the localised route does not seem to exist.
+When a request is made during a test, this results in a 404 - without the prefix set the localized route does not seem to exist.

 To fix this, you can use this function to manually set the language prefix:
 ```php